-If you notice that someone has come in contact with a patient without practicing hand hygiene, you are encouraged to remind them.
-If you have any concerns about the cleanliness of the environment, or about any other infection control practice, please speak to the Charge Nurse who is on duty, or the Coordinator at 54990.
+If you notice that someone has come in contact with a patient without practicing hand hygiene, you are encouraged to remind them to clean their hands.
+If you have any concerns about the cleanliness of the environment, or about any other infection control practice, please speak to the Charge Nurse who is on duty, or to the Coordinator at extension 54990.